AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

 Aviatrix Controller Launched from CloudFormation
 =================================================

-If you launched the Aviatrix Controller from `our CloudFormation script  <https://github.com/AviatrixSystems/AWSQuickStart>`_, both IAM roles "aviatrix-role-app" and "aviatrix-role-ec2" and their assoicated policies have already been created at the CloudFormation stack launch time.
+If you launched the Aviatrix Controller from `our CloudFormation script  <https://github.com/AviatrixSystems/AWSQuickStart>`_, both IAM roles "aviatrix-role-app" and "aviatrix-role-ec2" and their associated policies have already been created at the CloudFormation stack launch time.
 When you create an Aviatrix cloud account on Aviatrix Controller console, simply follow these steps to retrieve the fields for "aviatrix-role-app ARN" and "aviatrix-role-ec2 ARN".